John Corapi: Qui tam False Claims Act lawsuit

 In 2002 Corapi filed a qui tam False Claims Act lawsuit against Redding Medical Center cardiologist Chae Hyun Moon after Moon informed Corapi that year that he was in immediate need of triple bypass surgery, but then told Corapi that the procedure could wait three weeks.
 Corapi decided to seek other medical advice; his second doctor determined that he had perfectly clear arteries.
 Corapi ultimately went to the FBI and filed the suit that was the basis of an FBI raid and a multi-year investigation into Moon's practice.

 In 2005 the United States Department of Justice reached a settlement with four cardiologists and Tenet Healthcare, the owner of Redding Hospital, in part due to the investigation following Corapi's initial complaint.
 Three physicians settled for a total of US$24 million.
 Moon, the target of Corapi's lawsuit, paid US$1.4 million and agreed never to perform cardiology procedures or surgeries on Medicare, Medi-Cal or Tricare patients.
 Moon's medical license was eventually revoked in 2007 for gross negligence, among other charges.

 Corapi was awarded US$2,712,281 for his role as a whistleblower in the False Claims Act Lawsuit, as well as the US$500,000 he and his friend were awarded for the insurance case they filed.
 Stephen Klaidman explored Corapi's role as a whistle blower in his non-fiction book about the case, Coronary.

 Allegations of misconduct

 Administrative leave

 In March 2011, Bishop William Mulvey of Corpus Christi, Texas, instructed the SOLT religious community to appoint two independent priests to investigate allegations by a former employee that Corapi had been in a relationship with her and was a drug addict.
-On March 18, 2011, Corapi was placed on administrative leave by his religious superior, Gerald Sheehan.
+On March 18, 2011, Corapi was placed on administrative leave by his religious superior, Gerard Sheehan.
 Corapi denied the allegations and said the process was flawed.
 Sheehan issued a statement emphasizing that the suspension "in no way implies Father Corapi is guilty of the allegation."

 Sheehan said that a fact-finding committee was formed consisting of two members of religious orders and a lay person.
 Its work was hampered by Corapi's refusal to release witnesses from non-disclosure agreements and the breach of contract lawsuit he filed against the principal accuser.